TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/6-adding-the-template.rst

 The name of the subdirectory results in the last part of the controller class name without the ``Controller`` suffix.
-So the class name :php:`\MyVendor\Inventory\Controller\InventoryController` results in the directory name *inventory*.
+So the class name :php:`\MyVendor\Inventory\Controller\InventoryController` results in the directory name *Inventory*.

-Below the directory *Inventory* we create the file with the HTML template.
+Below the directory :file:`Inventory` we create the file with the HTML template.
 The name of the file results of the name of the action that is called with an added suffix *.html*.
 So the filename in our case is *list.html*.